300ECLIPS-Colour-6

 We’re conducting our feasibility study in Leeds.
 The findings will help us develop methods that could be rolled out nationally.

 Leeds was chosen because it is a diverse city with different income levels, job types, and backgrounds.
-Like most places in the UK, it has a history of reported lead exposure cases in children.
 Leeds healthcare is leading the way in lead awareness by alerting GPs and/or other clinical care providers to request a blood lead test when a blood sample is taken to test for iron levels.

 Can people sign up to take part?